 Provide an opportunity for your organization to raise its profile in the community and to share valuable information.
 Provide brochures, signs, and educational information and share about volunteer opportunities.
 Invite board members and local officials.
-Publicize the open house in newspapers, on radio stations, and through online social networks.
+Publicize the open house in newspapers, on radio stations, and online.
 Ask if you can have time on a local radio show to promote SAAM and your agency's efforts in the community.

-A step toward prevention: Engage the local media and offer to provide training or resources throughout the year.
+Prevention focus: Engage the local media and offer to provide training or resources throughout the year.